twitter/finatra/finatra/README.md

 File Uploads
 ===============================
-See [MultiParamsTest].
+***REMOVED***

 Testing
 ===============================
 ## Startup Tests
 * Startup tests should mimic production as close as possible.
-As such, avoid using @Bind and "override modules" in startup tests.
+As such, avoid using `@Bind` and "override modules" in startup tests.
-* Set the Guice "stage" to PRODUCTION so that all singletons will be eagerly created at startup (integration/feature tests run in State.DEVELOPMENT by default).
+* Set the Guice "stage" to `PRODUCTION` so that all singletons will be eagerly created at startup (integration/feature tests run in `State.DEVELOPMENT` by default).
-* Prevent Finagle clients from making outbound connections during startup tests by setting the resolverMap entries for your clients to "nil!".
+* Prevent Finagle clients from making outbound connections during startup tests by setting the resolverMap entries for your clients to `nil!`.

 For example:
 ```scala